MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field SuspendContextCompleted.hContext

-[in] Hardware context that the suspend acknowledgment is for.
+Hardware context that the suspend acknowledgment is for.
 Supported starting with Windows 10, version 1803.

 ### -field SuspendContextCompleted.ContextSuspendFence

-[in] Context suspend fence.
+Context suspend fence.
 Supported starting with Windows 10, version 1803.

+### -field CrtcVsyncWithMultiPlaneOverlay3

+Structure used when **InterruptType** is **DXGK_INTERRUPT_CRTC_VSYNC_WITH_MULTIPLANE_OVERLAY3**.
+Supported starting with Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.VidPnTargetId

+Vsync with multiplane overlay Vidpn target id.
+Supported starting with Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.PhysicalAdapterMask

+The physical adapter mask where the vertical sync occurs.
+If this member contains a valid value, the driver must also set the **ValidPhysicalAdapterMask** bit-field flag in the **Flags** member.
+Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.MultiPlaneOverlayVsyncInfoCount

+The number of overlay planes that are available to display.
+Supported starting with Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.pMultiPlaneOverlayVsyncInfo

+A pointer to a [**DXGK_MULTIPLANE_OVERLAY_VSYNC_INFO3**](ns-d3dkmddi-_dxgk_multiplane_overlay_vsync_info3.md) structure that specifies information for each overlay plane updated by the VSync.
+Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.GpuFrequency

+The frequency of the GPU clock counter.
+Windows Server 2022 (WDDM 2.9).

+### -field CrtcVsyncWithMultiPlaneOverlay3.GpuClockCounter

+The GPU clock counter at the time of the VSYNC interrupt.
+Combined with GpuFrequency, this indicates the time of the VSYNC interrupt.
+Windows Server 2022 (WDDM 2.9).

 ### -field Reserved